-If security is your top concern, the Ministation Extreme should wipe away most of your fears.
+If security is your top concern, the Ministration Extreme should wipe away most of your fears.
 First off, it comes with the usual data encryption features so you can add a password to all your folders.
-Secondly, in order to access the drive itself, you can use an NFC enabled device such as your phone.
+Secondly, to access the drive itself, you can use an NFC-enabled device such as your phone.
 You can encrypt most of your files and they are convenient to access just by tapping the drive with your phone.

-The Ministation Extreme is a bit bigger than it’s competitors.
+The Ministration Extreme is a bit bigger than its competitors.
 But that’s because it comes with a built-in USB 3.0 cable so you don’t lose it.
 There is also military spec ruggedization here.
-Which basically means it sports dust and water resistance along with shock resistance.
+This basically means it sports dust and water resistance along with shock resistance.

 Although the drive is appealing for users with security concerns, it’s a bit sluggish at times because of the mechanical HDD inside.
 Sure, it keeps up with most hard drives but put an SSD by its side and it will surely feel really slow.
 But if security matters more than actual performance, this is an amazing drive for the money.

 - Specially Designed for Mac

 Connectivity: Thunderbolt 3, USB 3.1 Type-C | Type: Hard Drive| Read Speed: 180MB/s | Write Speed: 150MB/s | Storage Capacities: 1-TB